superguru/GAZTank/docs/DEVELOPER_SETUP.md

 ### Week 3: Build Tools
 1. Run GZLint and fix any issues
 2. Use the package script and examine output
-3. Try markdown to HTML conversion
+3. Try markdown to HTML conversion with generate module
-4. Modify a config value and use `--force-apply`
+4. Modify a config value and use `--force` to apply changes

 ### Week 4: Making Changes
 1. Create a new content page